ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Finished display for notes, believe my logic is sound.
 I can optimize it further, but right now the goal is to just make it work well enough.
 Will add final design next.

+### Day 71: September 2, 2021

+**Today's Progress**: Finished todo list

+**Thoughts:** Finalized and deployed.
+The code can be optimized further but I'm happy to see that it works soundly.
+Once I get more tools under my belt I might revamp it to be way better